 Wear comfortable clothes that will keep you warm

 To stay comfortable on a long bus ride you should wear warm clothes that are easy to move around in.
 Leggings or jogging bottoms are great and so are warm jumpers and cotton jackets.
 Avoid wearing restrictive clothing that you will sweat in or find it hard to stretch in at rest stops.
 Wear multiple layers of clothing for flexibility if the temperature changes.

 Eat a healthy filling meal before you set off

 You should eat a healthy meal before a long bus ride to satisfy your stomach prior to the journey ahead.
 Keep it light to avoid feeling bloated on the road and prevent indigestion.
 Rest stops often have limited food options and eating a good meal before you set off can justify a few guilt-free snacks during the trip.
 Remember to pack a full water bottle and some sweet treats.

-If you are on a long bus ride then a podcast or audiobook is a great way to pass a longer period of time.
-It also avoids the monotony of listening to the same playlists!
-Use this link for a Free Trial On Audible and listen to a range of content.
+If you’re on a long bus ride then a podcast or audiobook is a great way to pass a longer period of time.
+It also avoids the monotony of listening to the same road trip playlists!
+Use this link for a free trial on Audible and listen to a range of content.